 What You Need to Know

-Over the next couple of weeks, our team will begin moving to the new infrastructure.
-If you’re a current Kinsta client, here’s what you need to know about the transition.
+All client sites in available regions have been successfully migrated to C2 instances.
+As Google Cloud Platform makes C2 instances available in additional regions, our team will proceed with moving to the new infrastructure.
+If you’re a current Kinsta client, here’s what you need to know about future C2 migrations.

 - Instead of live migrating individual sites (which would take months), we’ll be moving entire machines over to the new architecture.
 This will allow everyone to take advantage of the performance gains as soon as possible.